 Costs

-The cost of installing an external drain tile system for a new house, assuming all materials and labor will cost around $70 per foot will mean spending around $3,500 for 50 feet of drain tile.
+The average cost of installing a drain tile system depends on several factors, including whether it’s an interior or an exterior system.
+So, the cost of installing an external drain tile system for a new house, assuming all materials and labor will cost around $70 per foot, will mean spending around $3,500 for 50 feet of drain tile.
 The same installation for an older home could cost between $25,000 and $50,000.

 Read more: Plumbing on an exterior wall